seowcs/GraphNet-backend/README.md

 ### `pip install -r requirements.txt`

+To start flask app on localhost:5000, run:

+### `python app.py`

 If flask app does not start properly, create a new virtual environment with:

 ### `python -m venv env`
-and then install dependencies.
+and then install dependencies and start flask app.

-To run flask app on localhost:5000, run:

-### `python app.py`

 ## Note: